Exploring the Fascinating Facts About the Sistine Chapel

 The chapel is renowned for being the site of papal conclaves, where the College of Cardinals gathers to elect a new pope.

-Read more Exploring Nepal: Fascinating Facts You Didn't Know
+Read more Fascinating Facts About Panama

 Michelangelo’s iconic ceiling frescoes, depicting scenes from the Book of Genesis, are among the most celebrated works of art in the chapel.